-Once you have achieved your goal weight, the Cambridge Weight Plan has a step-by-step process for reintroducing a normal, regular diet that involves specific education on eating healthily and portion control.
+Eating a minimum 600 calories on average a day, the founders of the Cambridge diet reckon you can lose up to a stone in weight per month.
+Once you have achieved your goal weight, the plan has a step-by-step process for reintroducing a normal, regular diet that involves specific education on eating healthily and portion control.

-While there are many testimonies online from people who have successfully tried the Cambridge Diet and achieved incredible weight loss results following the plan, the NHS warns that Very Low Calorie Diets ‘are not a long-term weight management strategy’ and ‘should only be used as part of a wider weight management plan.’
+While there are many testimonies online from people who have successfully tried the Cambridge Diet and achieved incredible weight loss results following the plan, the NHS warns that Very Low Calorie Diets "are not a long-term weight management strategy" and "should only be used as part of a wider weight management plan".

 There are a number of celebrities who endorse the Cambridge Diet as an effective way to lose weight, with Loose Women star and actress Martine McCutcheon revealing she lost over a stone on the plan and ‘absolutely loved it’.

-When it comes to keeping the weight off and staying consistent the Cambridge Weight Plan says, ‘Research suggests that customers who continue to use one meal replacement product each day, such as a Cambridge Weight Plan product, find it easier to maintain their weight.
+When it comes to keeping the weight off and staying consistent the Cambridge Weight Plan says, "Research suggests that customers who continue to use one meal replacement product each day find it easier to maintain their weight.

-Side effects of the Cambridge diet
+What are the side effects of the Cambridge Diet Plan?

 While positive results of following the Cambridge Weight Plan might include substantial weight loss, some people who have tried the diet have claimed that they suffered a few side effects such as bad breath and constipation.

-‘Gout is another condition that we have seen.
-This is because when people lose weight the level of uric acid increases and so does the risk of gout.’
+Gout is another condition that has been reported.
+This is because when people lose weight the level of uric acid increases and so does the risk of gout.

-Another side effect noted by some people who followed the diet is less physical, but will still have an impact on your lie.
+Another side effect noted by some people who followed the diet is less physical, but will still have an impact on your life.
 Replacing nearly all of your meals with shakes or specific products makes eating out almost impossible – but on the plus side, at least you’ll save money on restaurant bills and takeaway food.